Company waste management: what needs to be put in place

 In the event of non-compliance with the company’s waste management obligations, the following procedure shall apply:

-• Pay a daily penalty payment of a maximum of €1,500 until the prescribed operations have been carried out
+- Pay a penalty payment daily by a maximum of €1,500 until the prescribed operations have been carried out

 FYI